37.95.184 CHILD CARE FACILITIES: HEALTH HABITS

 (1) Good health habits, such as washing hands, must be taught during everyday activities.
-The caregivers must ensure that each child washes his hands:
+The staff members must ensure that each child washes their hands:

 (a) before eating;

 (b) before participating in food preparation activities; and

 (2) Every employee, volunteer, or resident at a day care facility must: